Master (2016 film)

-Master (Korean: 마스터, also stylized as MA$TER) is a South Korean action crime film directed by Cho Ui-seok.
+Master (Korean: 마스터, also stylized as MA$TER) is a 2016 South Korean action crime film directed by Cho Ui-seok.
 Written jointly by Cho Ui-seok and Kim Hyun-duk, it stars Lee Byung-hun, Gang Dong-won and Kim Woo-bin in the lead roles.
 The narrative centers around the manhunt for a conman launched by South Korea's financial crime unit after he absconds with the money and assumes a new identity, causing a cop to team up with the conman's mastermind partner in order to crack the case involving a nationwide financial fraud leads to the Southeast Asian haven for scam artists, thieves, and criminals: Metro Manila.

 The film opened theatrically in South Korea on 21 December 2016, and received more than 7 million admissions nationwide.
-Released on 1,501 screens, it grossed more than $48 million at the South Korean box office.
+It grossed more than $48 million at the South Korean box office.

 Plot

-An intellectual crime investigation team goes after company One Network.
-The company is involved in a massive fraud case.
+Chairman Jin of One Network has been scamming tens of thousands of members with his eloquent speeches, charm, and powerful connections in both politics and government.
+His schemes have been highly successful.
+Kim Jae-myung, the head of the intelligent crime investigation team, has been tracking him for over six months.
+To tighten the net around Jin, Jae-myung pressures General Park, Jin's closest aide, to reveal the location of One Network's computer room and the chairman's lobbying ledger.
+Park, the mastermind behind the company's growth thanks to his outstanding exceptional programming skills and sharp intellect, realizes his plan is in jeopardy and quickly begins to strategize.

+As Jae-myung closes in on Jin and the hidden forces supporting him, he sees an opportunity to take advantage of the situation and escape the increasing police pressure.
+Meanwhile, Jin becomes aware of a traitor among his inner circle and swiftly implements a new plan.

 Cast

-Main cast

-Lee Byung-hun as President Jin, a con man of the One Network fraud case.